Application

 • For students in science or engineering:

-• having obtained or being in the process of validating a Master 1
+• Having obtained, or being in the process of validating, a Master 1.

-• having obtained or being in the process of validating a Master’s degree
+• Having obtained, or being in the process of validating, a Master’s degree.

 • being a 3rd year student in an engineering school

-• being a 2nd year student in an engineering school (particularly Arts et Métiers, Mines Paris Tech/PSL, Chimie ParisTech/PSL and ESPCI Paris/PSL) affiliated with the Master BME Paris master’s program for a double diploma
+• Being a 2nd-year student in an engineering school, especially from institutions like Arts et Métiers, Mines Paris Tech/PSL, Chimie ParisTech/PSL, and ESPCI Paris/PSL, that are affiliated with the BME Paris master’s program for a double diploma.

 • For students and graduates in medicine, pharmacy or dentistry:

-NB.
-You can apply before validating your current diploma and send your diploma/validation transcript later.
+Note: You can apply before validating your current diploma and send your diploma/validation transcript later.

 STEP 1: prepare the documents that MUST be submitted for your application to be complete:

-Document format accepted: PDF only
+Accepted Document Format: PDF only

 5. Photocopies of ALL of your diplomas from your higher education years in their original language AND the certified translation in French or English (merged into two PDF files maximum)

-Diplomas in the process of being validated can be uploaded later (as soon as you receive them) by using the link you receive when you first apply
+Note: Diplomas in the process of being validated can be uploaded later (as soon as you receive them) by using the link you receive when you first apply

 6. Photocopy of an English language certificate with a C1 level minimum (check tables of equivalence on the internet to find out if you have a C1 level in English).
 Different options: